-\Class 31 Robot made from a commercial (purchased) kit.
-(No programming, just assembly)
+- Class 31 Robot made from a commercial (purchased) kit.
+(No programming, just assembly) - Class 32 Robot designed by exhibitor.

-\Class 32 Robot designed by exhibitor.
-The robot must not be a modification of an existing robot kit or plan.

-\Class 33 Programmable robot made from a commercial (purchased) kit.

-\Class 34 Robot designed and constructed by exhibitor, that is operated by a remote-controlled device.

-\Class 35 Junk Drawer Robotics - based on robotic curriculum

-Division C - Professional - Five or More Years in Robotics Project existing robot kit or plan.

-\Class 37 Robot made from a commercial (purchased) kit.

-\Class 38 Robot designed by exhibitor.
 The robot must not be a modification of an

+- Class 33 Programmable robot made from a commercial (purchased) kit. - Class 34 Robot designed and constructed by exhibitor, that is operated by a remote-controlled device. - Class 35 Junk Drawer Robotics based on robotic curriculum - Class 36 Educational Display, Notebook or Poster

+Division C - Professional - Five or More Years in Robotics Project
-\Class 39 Programmable robot made from a commercial (purchased) kit. \Class 40 Robot designed and constructed by exhibitor, that is operated by a remote-controlled device.

-\Class 41 Junk Drawer Robotics - based on robotic curriculum
+- Class 37 Robot made from a commercial (purchased) kit. - Class 38 Robot designed by exhibitor.
+The robot must not be a modification of an existing robot kit or plan. - Class 39 Programmable robot made from a commercial (purchased) kit. - Class 40 Robot designed and constructed by exhibitor, that is operated by a remote-controlled device. - Class 41 Junk Drawer Robotics based on robotic curriculum - Class 42 Educational Display, Notebook or Poster